Barachia/SpeechAPIDemo/README.md

 - jackson-databind 2.9.8
 - activemq-client 5.15.8

 Make sure you have an AMQ server running (http://activemq.apache.org/).
-Properties for AMQ changes can be made in the middleware.properties file.
+Properties for AMQ changes can be made in the middleware.json file.
+Though you can also use other Middleware options.

 ---
 JAVA application demonstrating the use of the net-speech-api for kaldigstserver.